MichaelKaaden/dockerized-app/README.md

 ### Files To Add

-In preparation, add the following four files:
+In preparation, add the following five files:

 - Add a `Dockerfile`